The professional staff have years of experience in teaching, training, consulting and provision of clinical services to

 Annai Burrola, LMSW, IMH-E®

 Annai Burrola was born and raised in Santa Fe, New Mexico by her parents who are both from Chihuahua, Mexico.
 Annai is fully bilingual in Spanish and English and has worked with the Santa Fe community in a variety of settings for over ten years.
 Annai graduated from the Facundo Valdez School of Social Work at New Mexico Highlands University in May of 2020 with a Master’s in Clinical Social Work.
-She is the Bridges to Opportunity Coordinator and Social Worker with Growing Up NM and was previously a First Born Home Visitor with Growing Up NM.
+She is the Bridges to Opportunity Coach and Coordinator with Growing Up NM and was previously a First Born Home Visitor with Growing Up NM.

 In the spring of 2020 Annai finished her practicum as a bilingual intern therapist with the Sky Center and was then hired as the Development Coordinator.
 In the Fall of 2021, Annai began to train as a Clinical Supervisor with the Sky Center to help fill the gap for bilingual therapists and supervisors that exists in New Mexico.
-Outside of work commitments Annai loves spending time with her dogs and her family.
+Outside of work commitments Annai loves playing soccer, and spending time with her dogs and her family.